Accelerated Entry: Translation and Localization Management

 You may be eligible to complete the degree in only three semesters through accelerated entry, if you meet the following requirements:

-- Localization undergraduate major or minor, or significant coursework including at least a project management and translation technology course.
+- Localization undergraduate major or minor, master’s degree, successful completion of a professional program, or other significant coursework including at least a project management and translation technology course.

 - Grades in all localization courses must be a B (or equivalent) or better.